q-viper/q-viper.github.io/_posts/2020-08-04-deploying-a-simple-rasa-chatbot-on-unity3d-project-to-make-a-chatbot-for-android-devices.md

 ### Posting a Web Request
 Note that the format of post must match with what a RASA webhook expects to be.
-Its format is available on RASA's website but for simplification i am using below approach.
+Its format is available on RASA's website but for simplification I am using below approach.
 `{sender:sender_id, message: message text}`

 ```c#